jokester/typescript-boilerplate/README.md

 The principles behind current (opinionated) settings are:

 - Be strict as possible in TypeScript.
-- Be close to upstream defaults, but with some opinionated changes
+- Be close to upstream defaults

 ## Obsolete Variants